Uber Eats: History

 On January 21, 2020, Zomato said it would acquire all of Uber Eats's stock in India.
 As part of the deal, Uber would own 10% stake in Zomato and Zomato would gain all the users of Uber Eats in India.
 At the time of the deal, Zomato was valued at roughly $3.55 billion.
+In August 2022, Uber fully exited India's online food delivery market after selling its remaining stake in Zomato.

 On January 28, 2020 it was reported that Uber Eats no longer had exclusive delivery rights for McDonald's in the United Kingdom, as the fast food company had partnered with British-based food-delivery company Just Eat.
 The company had already lost its exclusive delivery rights with McDonald's in the United States the year before.

+In February 2020, then-Uber Eats head, Jason Droege, stepped down from his position.
+At the time of his resignation, Uber Eats became the company's second-largest revenue source behind its ridesharing service.

 In March 2020, during the COVID-19 pandemic, Uber Eats saw a 30% rise in new customers, as people avoided social interaction for fear of contracting the virus.

-On May 4, 2020 Uber Eats announced they were exiting the United Arab Emirates and that the service would now be through Dubai based vehicle for hire company Careem.
-The same report stated they were also exiting Saudi Arabia and Egypt.
+On May 4, 2020 Uber Eats announced its plan to discontinue operations in eight countries: Czech Republic, Egypt, Honduras, Romania, Saudi Arabia, Uruguay, Ukraine, and the United Arab Emirates.
+In the UAE, Uber Eats service was transferred to Careem, a Dubai-based vehicle for hire company owned by Uber.
+A similar transition occurred in Saudi Arabia, where operations were also handed over to Careem.

 Uber bolstered its position in July 2020 with the acquisition of Postmates for $2.65 billion.

+In November 2020, Uber Eats confirmed its withdrawal from Argentina and Colombia, with operations ending in those countries by December 2020.

 In December 2021, Uber Eats completed its first food delivery in space when it partnered with Japanese billionaire Yusaku Maezawa to send food to the International Space Station.
+That same year, Uber Eats exited the Hong Kong market after five years of operation.
+The company stated that it had made a strategic decision to focus on other markets where it could achieve sustainable growth.